huard/copula/trunk/README.txt

 taujacobian: Return the derivative of tau(alpha) with respect to alpha.

+TODO:
+Add a formula to compute empirically Kendall's tau.
+Add a TestSuite for the random generator.
+Check the results of BCS using synthetic data.

 The code is written mostly by G. Evin and D. Huard.
 It extends functions originaly written by P. Perkins.